jjvanzon/Circular-Language-Spec/spec/classes.md

 But an object can also select another object to serve as its *class* or *prototype*.

-A class might be considered a *special object*, a sort of *blue-print*, that aims to describe characteristics and behavior for *other* objects.
+A class might be considered a *special object*, a sort of *blue-print*, that aims to describe characteristics and behavior for other objects.

 ## Basic Notation

-The basic notation for pointing out a class might be the following:
+The basic notation for pointing out a class might be as follows:

 <img src="images/object-and-class.png" width="200" />

-The *object* on the left points at its *class* on the right.
+The *object* on the left points out s *class* on the right.

 A *dashed line* between the circles may point out a *class:*